cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/prog_guide/vhost_lib.rst

 * Memory pre-allocation

-  For non-zerocopy non-async data path, guest memory pre-allocation is not a must.
-This can help save of memory.
-If users really want the guest memory to be pre-allocated (e.g., for performance reason), we can add option ``-mem-prealloc`` when starting QEMU.
-Or, we can lock all memory at vhost side which will force memory to be allocated when mmap at vhost side;
-  option --mlockall in ovs-dpdk is an example in hand.
+  For non-async data path guest memory pre-allocation is not a must but can help save memory.
+To do this we can add option ``-mem-prealloc`` when starting QEMU, or we can lock all memory at vhost side which will force memory to be allocated when it calls mmap (option --mlockall in ovs-dpdk is an example in hand).

-  For async and zerocopy data path, we force the VM memory to be pre-allocated at vhost lib when mapping the guest memory; and also we need to lock the memory to prevent pages being swapped out to disk.
+  For async data path, we force the VM memory to be pre-allocated at vhost lib when mapping the guest memory; and also we need to lock the memory to prevent pages being swapped out to disk.

 * Memory sharing

-  Make sure ``share=on`` QEMU option is given. vhost-user will not work with a QEMU version without shared memory mapping.
+  Make sure ``share=on`` QEMU option is given.
+The vhost-user will not work with a QEMU instance without shared memory mapping.

 Vhost supported vSwitch reference
 ---------------------------------